akmfelix/Orchestrating-Data-Pipelines/Airflow2.md

 \
 ![alt group_dag](https://github.com/akmfelix/Orchestrating-Data-Pipelines/blob/main/img/group_dag.jpg)\
 \
-To do it we use SubDag.
+To group multiple tasks in to one we use SubDag.

 Before
 ~~~